ga-wdi-exercises/wdi22-javascript-cheatsheets/conditionals.md

   if (parentsHaveInsurance === 'yes') {
     console.log('You can use your parents insurance!')
   } else {
-    console.log('Because your parents don't have insurance, you will need to acquire it from the exchanges or an employer.')
+    console.log('Because your parents don\'t have insurance, you will need to acquire it from the exchanges or an employer.')
   }
 }
 ```